nootfly/noot.github.io/_posts/2015-02-04-fastlane-study-notes.md

 It can generate different iOS simulators' screenshots easily.
 The screenshots can be defined by recording behaviours in Instruments.

 ####produce
 This tools couldn't work on my macbook due to version mismatch error with phantomjs.
+I submitted an issue to the author.
+This issue was solved quickly.
+It can create an app in AppDev centre and iTunes connect.

 ####sigh
 It can create a provision file on the Apple development portal successfully using command line.